MilesIlac/CityLifeScan/README.md

 # CityLifeScan
-Any city's Quality of Life (QoL) data checker app made in Java, with Teleport API integration
+Teleport Cities' Quality of Life (QoL) data checker app, with Teleport API integration

 ## General Info
 * Currently made in Java (Kotlin version in the works)